Alex Baranowski is a composer, arranger and sound designer based in London.

-He was nominated for a Tony award for The Cripple of Inishmaan on Broadway (working with Michael Grandage and Martin McDonagh); won a Music + Sound Award for his score to BAFTA nominated film McCullin; and his ballet adaption of 1984 for Northern Ballet recently won the prestigious South Bank Award for dance after a sold out run at Sadler’s Wells.
+Recently he scored The Windermere Children for Wall to Wall / Warner Brothers (with a soundtrack released by Sony Classics); he was previously nominated for a Tony Award for Martin McDonagh’s The Cripple of Inishmaan on Broadway; won Music + Sound Awards including Best Feature Film for McCullin (also nominated for two BAFTA’s) and his ballet adaption of 1984 for Northern Ballet won the South Bank Award for dance after a sold out run at Sadler’s Wells.

 Collaborations with directors include Danny Boyle, Wes Anderson, Sir Nicholas Hytner, Rupert Goold, Benedict Andrews, Michael Grandage, Jacqui Morris and Michael Sammuels.

 Other recent film projects include A Christmas Carol staring Carey Mulligan and Andy Serkis (in cinemas late 2020) and Nureyev, multi acclaimed feature documentary released in cinemas by Universal Pictures.